Xianbei: Anthropology

-According to Sinologist Penglin Wang, some Xianbei had mixed west Eurasian-featured traits such as blue eyes, blonde hair and white skin due to absorbing some Indo-European elements.
-The Xianbei were described as white on several occasions.
-The Book of Jin states that in the state of Cao Wei, Xianbei immigrants were known as the white tribe.
-The ruling Murong clan of Former Yan were referred to by their Former Qin adversaries as white slaves.
-According to Fan Wenlang et al. the Murong people were considered "white" by the Chinese due to the complexion of their skin color.
-In the Jin dynasty, Xianbei Murong women were sold off to many Han Chinese bureaucrat and aristocrats and they were also given to their servants and concubines.
-The mother of Emperor Ming of Jin, Lady Xun, was a lowly concubine possibly of Xianbei stock.
-During a confrontation between Emperor Ming and a rebel force in 324, his enemies were confused by his appearance, and thought he was a Xianbei due to his yellow beard.
-Emperor Ming's yellowish hair could have been inherited from his mother, who was either Xianbei or Jie.
-During the Tang dynasty, the poet Zhang Ji described the Xianbei entering Luoyang as "yellow-headed".
-During the Song dynasty, the poet and painter Su Shi was inspired by a painting of a Xianbei riding a horse and wrote a poem describing an elderly Xianbei with reddish hair and blue eyes.
+According to Du, et al. (2024), some historians believe that the Xianbei could have had "exotic" features such as high nose bridges, blond hair and thick beards.
+However, other scholars have suggested the appearance of the Xianbei was not dramatically different from modern East Asians.
+A genetic analysis of Emperor Wu of Northern Zhou revealed that he had an East Asian appearance, consistent with the hypothesis that the Xianbei were primarily of East Asian appearance.

-There was undoubtedly some range of variation within their population.
 Yellow hair in Chinese sources could have meant brown rather than blonde and described other people such as the Jie rather than the Xianbei.
 Historian Edward H. Schafer believes many of the Xianbei were blondes, but others such as Charles Holcombe think it is "likely that the bulk of the Xianbei were not visibly very different in appearance from the general population of northeastern Asia."
 Chinese anthropologist Zhu Hong and Zhang Quan-chao studied Xianbei crania from several sites of Inner Mongolia and noticed that anthropological features of studied Xianbei crania show that the racial type is closely related to the modern East-Asians, and some physical characteristics of those skulls are closer to modern Mongols, Manchu and Han Chinese.